rajeshkumar-ayyadurai/espresso-notesapp-vodqa-workshop/README.md

 ### Android Studio Setup

-- Go to the Android Studio website: (click here) and download the latest version of Android Studio for your operating system.
+- Go to the Android Studio website: ([click here](https://developer.android.com/studio)) and download the latest version of Android Studio for your operating system.
 (Recommended Android Studio version is 3.4 and above, to have seamless experience have the latest Android Studio version i.e Flamingo)
-- Refer beside site and ensure the Android Studio version is greater than 3.4 i.e its release date is on or after April 2019 (click here)
+- Refer beside site and ensure the Android Studio version is greater than 3.4 i.e its release date is on or after April 2019 ([click here](https://en.wikipedia.org/wiki/Android_Studio))
 - Once the download is complete, run the installer
 - Follow the on-screen instructions to install Android Studio
 - Once Android Studio is installed, open it
 - In the Welcome to Android Studio dialog, click Configure
 - In the Configure Android Studio dialog, click SDK Manager
 - In the SDK Manager, make sure that the following components are installed:
-  - Android SDK Platform [Under SDK Platforms tab, Checkmark Android 12.0 (S) which has API level 31 to get this installed if not already done]
+  - Android SDK Platform (Under SDK Platforms tab, checkmark **Android 12.0 (S) which has API level 31** to get this installed if not already done)
-  - Android SDK Tools [Under SDK tools tab, checkmark Android SDK-Platform Tools to get this installed if not already done]
+  - Android SDK Tools (Under SDK tools tab, checkmark **Android SDK-Platform Tools** to get this installed if not already done)
-  - Android SDK Build Tools  [Under SDK tools tab, checkmark Android SDK Build Tools to version 31.0.0 and get this installed if not already done]
+  - Android SDK Build Tools  (Under SDK tools tab, checkmark **Android SDK Build Tools to version 31.0.0** and get this installed if not already done)
-  - Android Emulator  [Under SDK tools tab, checkmark Android Emulator to get this installed if not already done]
+  - Android Emulator  (Under SDK tools tab, checkmark **Android Emulator** to get this installed if not already done)
 - Click Apply and then Close

 ### Here are some additional references for setting up Android Studio